 Hu Yinan Mr. Hu has been our director since August 2018.
-Mr. Hu has also been the director of Fanhua Inc. (NASDAQ: CISG) since 1998 and previously served as the chairman of the board of this company from 1998 to 2017.
-From 1998 to October 2011, Mr. Hu served as the chief executive officer of Fanhua Inc. From 1993 to 1998, Mr. Hu served as chairman of the board of directors of Guangdong Nanfeng Enterprises Co., Ltd., a company he co-founded that engaged in import and export, manufacturing of wooden doors and construction.
+Mr. Hu was the chairman of the board of Fanhua Inc. (NASDAQ: CISG) from 1998 to 2017 and subsequently served as the director of this company from 2017 to 2021.
+From 1998 to October 2011, Mr. Hu served as the chief executive officer of Fanhua Inc. He was reappointed as the chairman of the board and the chief executive officer of Fanhua Inc. from December 2021 till now.
+From 1993 to 1998, Mr. Hu served as chairman of the board of directors of Guangdong Nanfeng Enterprises Co., Ltd., a company he co-founded that engaged in import and export, manufacturing of wooden doors and construction.
 From 1991 to 1995, Mr. Hu was an instructor of money and banking at Guangdong Institute for Managers in Finance and Trade.
 Mr. Hu received a bachelor's degree and a master's degree in economics from Southwestern University of Finance and Economics in China.

 Luo Jidong Mr. Luo has been our independent director since March 2019.
 Mr. Luo served as a member of the Standing Committee of the People's Political Consultative Conference of Guangdong Province, head of the Ethnic and Religious Affairs Committee of Guangdong Province and head of the Economic Committee of Guangdong Province from February 2013 until February 2017.
 Mr. Luo also previously served as the president of Guangdong Rural Credit Cooperative Union from August 2005 to May 2013, the head of the Finance Office of the Government of Guangdong Province from January 2004 to July 2005, the president of Guangzhou Branch of China Merchants Bank from December 1998 to December 2003, and the vice president of Guangzhou Branch of the People's Bank of China from November 1996 to December 1998.
-Mr. Luo joined Guiyang Branch of the People's Bank of China in January 1985 and served as the vice president of Guiyang Branch of the People's Bank of China from December 1990 to July 1995, and the president of Guiyang Branch of the People's Bank of China from June 1970 to December 1984.
-Mr. Luo graduated from the special training program of finance for cadres in Southwestern University of Finance and Economics in 1984.
-Mr. Luo obtained a master's degree in economics from Southwestern University of Finance of Economics in 1996 and a PhD degree in economics from Southwestern University of Finance and Economics from Southwestern University of Finance and Economics in 2010.
+Mr. Luo joined Guiyang Branch of the People's Bank of China in January 1985 and served as the vice president of Guiyang Branch of the People's Bank of China from July 1995 to November 1996.
+Mr. Luo worked at Guiyang Central Branch of the People's Bank of China from July 1995 to November 1996.
+Mr. Luo worked at Guiyang Central Branch of the People's Bank of China from July 1995 to November 1996.
+Mr. Luo worked at Guiyang Central Branch of the People's Bank of China from July 1995 to November 1996.
+Mr. Luo worked at Guiyang Central Branch of the People's Bank of China from July 1995 to November 1996.
+Mr. Luo worked at Guiyang Central Branch of the People's Bank of China from July 1995 to November 1996.
+Mr. Luo worked at Guiyang Central Branch of the People's Bank of China from July 1995 to November 1996.
+Mr. Luo worked at Guiyang Central Branch of the People's Bank of China from July 1995 to November 1996.
+Mr. Luo worked at Guiyang Central Branch of the People's Bank of China from July 1995 to November 1996.
+Mr. Luo worked at Guiyang Central Branch of the People's Bank of China from July 1995 to November 1996.
+Mr. Luo worked at Guiyang Central Branch of the People's Bank of China from July 1995 to People's Bank of China from July